The history behind the Little Rock Nine

 first time when in Little Rock, nine black students enrolled at the previously

 The list below details the sequence of events before, during and after the desegregation attempt.

 September 2, 1957 - The day before classes begin for the new

 school year, Arkansas Governor Orval Faubus summons the Arkansas

-National Guard to surround Central High School and block any attempts by
+National Guard to report to Little Rock and surround the Central High School campus to block any attempts by

 black students to enter the school.
 Faubus announces in a public